How To Paint A Vintage Pumpkin Truck

 Step By Step Pictures

-1. Paint the gray background with a 3/4″ Flat, Titanium White and Carbon Black
+1. Paint the gray background with a 3/4″ Flat, Titanium White and Carbon Black (Mars Black)

-This is VERY similar to how the background of my Apple Painting is done, only there is no brown.
 First dip your brush in your water and pat dry.
 Then dip your brush in titanium white.
 Dip the corner of the brush in black.

 Paint up and down, vertical strokes on your canvas.
 The colors will blend beautifully to form a gray washed background.
 Try not to over work the paint, it should look “unmixed” and “smooth” but not solid gray.